Chrismis79/Chrismis79/README.md

 📝 Blog: https://dev.to/chrismis79

+💬 Ask me about:
-💬 Ask me: why I changed careers from nursing to coding.
+     👩 Why I changed careers from nursing to coding.
      🐶 My Dogs
      🌱 My Garden

+ 💓 Passions:
+    👩🏽‍💻 Coding - Solving problems - Learning constantly
+    🎭 The Arts - Yes all of them!
+    💃🏼 Dancing - Singing
+    💪🏼 Leadership - Mentorship
+    👩🏼‍🎨 Anything creative

+🌠 Fun Fact: My mom was a semi-pro bowler and I can rarely bowl over 100!